 Raw data sources: American Community Survey (U.S. Census Bureau), U.S. Department of Housing and Urban Development, Federal Housing Finance Agency.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 4,088, 1,666 total housing units (homes and apartments), and a median house value of $120,420, house prices in Haleyville are solidly below the national average.
+With 4,088 people, 1,666 houses or apartments, and a median cost of homes of $123,871, house prices in Haleyville are solidly below the national average.

 Single-family detached homes are the single most common housing type in Haleyville, accounting for 67.76% of the city's housing units.
 Other types of housing that are prevalent in Haleyville include duplexes, homes converted to apartments or other small apartment buildings ( 13.31%), mobile homes or trailers ( 9.49%), and a few large apartment complexes or high rise apartments ( 9.10%).

 The most prevalent building size and type in Haleyville are three and four bedroom dwellings, chiefly found in single-family detached homes.
 The city has a mixture of owners and renters, with 47.60% owning and 52.40% renting.

 There is a lot of housing in Haleyville built from 1970 to 1999 so parts of town may have that "Brady Bunch" look of homes popular in the '70s and early '80s, although some of these houses were built up through the early '90s as well.
 There is also a lot of housing in Haleyville built between 1940-1969 ( 41.44%).
 A lesser amount of the housing stock also hails from before 1939 ( 6.65%).
 There's also some housing in Haleyville built between 2000 and later ( 5.87%).